-University researchers, scientists, and inventors, not infrequently, describe their (working) relationships with university’s Technology Transfer Office’s (TTO’s), or the various campus specific equivalents, as being enlightening, strategic, supportive, sometimes complicated, and occasionally contentious.
-These are my observations having been in academia for 20+ years and having been the principle contributor to a book about ‘TTO on-boarding’.
+University researchers, scientists, and inventors, not infrequently, describe their (working) relationships…with their Technology Transfer Office’s (TTO’s), or the various campus specific equivalents, as enlightening, supportive, strategic, sometimes cumbersome, bureaucratic, complicated, and occasionally contentious.
+These are my observations having served in academia for 20+ years and having been the principle contributor to a book about ‘TTO on-boarding’.

 These circumstances can become particularly disconcerting to credulous faculty (researchers-inventors) when they recognize – are informed the patent application-registration process will be difficult at best, perhaps ill-advised, financially unfeasible to enforce, and un-attractive to prospective investors, licensees, and commercialization.

-Of course, university technology transfer teams have myriad professional obligations, one of which is to provide current, accurate, and experienced counsel and guidance.
-A particularly disconcerting aspect to any R&D – technology transfer initial engagement for a faculty researcher-inventor, is recognizing the reality that not all discoveries (research, inventions, etc.) gravitate – are destined to become registered intellectual property and viable properties for technology transfer and/or lucrative commercialization.
+Of course, university technology transfer teams have myriad professional obligations…one of which is to provide current, accurate, and experienced counsel and guidance.
+A particularly disconcerting aspect to any R&D – technology transfer (initial) engagement for a faculty researcher-inventor, is recognizing the reality that not all discoveries gravitate – are destined to become registered intellectual property and viable properties for technology transfer and/or lucrative commercialization.

-From experience, it’s probably healthy for one to assume patentability prospects of one’s research product and/or invention should, at least initially, be suspect, and subject to rigorous professional vetting, outcomes of which are attributable to numerous factors and variables, some beyond one’s immediate control.
+From experience, it’s appropriate for one to assume…patentability prospects of one’s research product and/or invention should, at least initially, be suspect, and subject to rigorous professional vetting, outcomes of which are attributable to numerous factors and variables, some beyond one’s immediate control.
 Experience is clear that pre-mature revelation plays a dominant and often irreversible role.

 …the person who elects not to read has little or no advantage over the person who cannot read!
 (Variously attributed to Samuel Clemens, adapted by Michael D. Moberly.)